TEALSK12/introduction-to-computer-science/lab_26.md

 <br/>
 <br/>

 1. Modify your code so that you fix the problem you identified in part 2.2.
 Make your falling object do something appropriate if it hits the object on the ground.
-Once you’ve made that work, move the falling object and make sure you didn’t break the situation when the falling object doesn’t hit something on the way down.
+Once you've made that work, move the falling object and make sure you didn't break the situation when the falling object doesn't hit something on the way down.

 1. Add code so that both objects move to a random x coordinate every time the green flag is clicked.
 The falling object should be at the top of the stage, and the other object at the bottom.
 Verify that the falling object does the right thing no matter where the two objects end up relative to each other.